 The Bodhisatta was once a merchant.
-A gang of goblins convinced a stupid young caravan merchant there was plenty of water on the road ahead, so he should dump his water jars to lighten his load.
-His men got weak from lack of water and the goblins ate them all.
+A gang of goblins convinced a stupid young caravan merchant there was plenty of water on the road ahead, so he dumped his water jars to lighten his load.
+His men got weak from hunger because, with no water, they could not cook their rice.
+The goblins ate them all.
 The Bodhisatta did not fall for the same trick, so his men survived their encounter with the goblins.

 The Bodhisatta was once a merchant.
-Leading an oxcart caravan through a desert at night, they got lost and needed water to survive.
-The Bodhisatta told his men where to dig and they struck a rock.
-The only one who didn’t lose hope was a young boy who broke the rock and found water.
+Leading an oxcart caravan through a desert at night, he got lost and needed water to survive.
+The Bodhisatta told his men where to dig, but they struck a rock.
+The only person who did not lose hope was a young boy who broke the rock and found water.

 The Bodhisatta was once a traveling salesman.
-A woman tried to sell a tarnished old dining bowl to another salesman and he saw that the bowl was actually made of gold.
-He offered her a very low price while the Bodhisatta told her the bowl’s real value.
-The Bodhisatta made a huge profit and the greedy salesman was so angry he died of a heart attack.
+A woman tried to sell a tarnished old bowl to another salesman and he could tell that the bowl was actually made of gold.
+He offered her a very low price, while the Bodhisatta told her the bowl’s actual value.
+The Bodhisatta made a huge profit, and the greedy salesman was so angry he died of a heart attack.

-The Bodhisatta was once a king’s appraiser, and he always gave sellers a fair price.
-But the greedy king replaced him with a random peasant who would lowball sellers.
-After he valued one measure of rice as equal to all of the city and its suburbs, the king was made to look like a fool and gave the job back to the Bodhisatta.
+The Bodhisatta was once a king’s appraiser.
+He always gave sellers a fair price, so the greedy king replaced him with a random peasant who would lowball sellers.
+After the new appraiser valued one measure of rice equal to all the city and its suburbs, the king was made to look like a fool and gave the job back to the Bodhisatta.

 The Bodhisatta was once a crown prince.
-He fled the kingdom in fear that the new queen, who replaced his dead mother, would have him killed so that her own son could take the throne.
-This half-brother did not crave the crown and so went with him.
+He fled the kingdom in fear that the new chief queen, who replaced his dead mother, would have him killed so that her own son could take the throne.
+This half brother did not crave the crown and so went with him.
 The Bodhisatta later saved him from being eaten by a demon.

 The Bodhisatta was once an illegitimate son of a king.
-When the king denied being the boy’s father, his mother tossed him into the air praying that if she told the truth he would float mid-air.
+When the king denied being the boy’s father, his mother tossed him into the air, praying that if she was telling the truth, he would float.
 When he did, the king accepted him and made his mother the queen.

 (Duplicate of Jataka #462) The Bodhisatta was once a king’s advisor.
-When each prince finished his education the king gave him a province to rule.
+When each prince finished his education, the king gave him a province to rule.
 But the Bodhisatta told the youngest prince to stay in the city.
-When his father died the assistants chose the youngest as king, but his brothers were not happy about it.
-The Bodhisatta told him to give them each an equal share of the royal treasure and this led them to accept him as the king.
+When the king died, the advisors chose the youngest as king, but his brothers were not happy about it.
+The Bodhisatta told him to give them each an equal share of the royal treasure, and this led them to accept him as the king.

 The Bodhisatta was once an ascetic.
-While living in a royal park one of his fellow ascetics came to visit, and so did the king, who took offense that the former did not rise to greet him.
-The Bodhisatta explained that this ascetic had also once been a king, but the life of renunciation, rather than his former life of luxury, brought him real freedom and happiness.
+While he was staying in a royal park, one of his fellow ascetics came to visit.
+The king took offense that the ascetic did not rise to greet him.
+The Bodhisatta explained that this ascetic had also once been a king, and his life of renunciation, rather than his former life of luxury, brought him real freedom and happiness.

 The Bodhisatta was once a deer.
-When he got old he put his two sons each in charge of half the herd.
-In the crop season, when people set traps around their fields, the deer migrated to the safety of the mountains.
-One son led his deer recklessly and hunters killed all of the deer in his care while his wise brother didn’t lose a single deer and earned the Bodhisatta’s praise for being cautious.
+When he got old, he put his two sons each in charge of half the herd.
+In the crop season, when people killed deer to protect their fields, the deer migrated to the safety of the mountains.
+One son was reckless and all the deer in his care died, while his wise brother was cautious, so he didn’t lose a single deer and earned the Bodhisatta’s praise.

 The Bodhisatta was once a deer.
-The king killed a deer daily for food, and because getting shot with arrows caused long, slow deaths, the Bodhisatta chose to send a random deer to the chopping block each day so they would die without suffering.
+The king killed a deer daily for food, and because getting shot with arrows caused long, slow deaths, the Bodhisatta started sending a random deer to the chopping block each day so they would die without suffering.
 When a pregnant doe was chosen, the Bodhisatta took her place.
-Impressed by this display of charity, the king forbid the killing of all animals.
+Impressed by this display of charity, the king forbade the killing of all animals.

 The Bodhisatta was once a tree fairy.
 A deer fell in love with a doe and he followed her home where there were dangers he did not know about.
-The doe smelled a human and let the stag walk in front of her where he was killed by a hunter.
+The doe smelled a human and let the stag walk in front of her, and a hunter killed him.
 The Bodhisatta discussed these events with the other fairies, explaining that a man who falls under a woman’s sway is a fool.

 The Bodhisatta was once an ascetic.
-A lion and a tiger had an argument about which part of the lunar cycle was the coldest.
-They asked the Bodhisatta to settle the issue and he told them cold was caused by wind, not light or dark.
+A lion and a tiger argued about which part of the lunar cycle was the coldest.
+They asked the Bodhisatta to settle the issue and he told them that cold on earth was caused by wind, not light or dark.

 The Bodhisatta was once a tree fairy.
-One time a brahmin priest prepared a goat as a sacrifice and the goat both laughed and cried because his next birth would free it from misery, but the priest would suffer because of the killing.
+A brahmin priest prepared a goat as a sacrifice, and the goat both laughed and cried because his next birth would free it from misery, but the priest would suffer because of the killing.
 The priest chose not to kill the goat and the Bodhisatta materialized to preach about the consequences of killing.